zestsoftware/collective.autosaveform/collective/autosaveform/tests/tool.rst

     ...                                                    'a_new_field': 'A value'})
     Traceback (most recent call last):
     ...
-    IndexError: Unknown id "my_unknown_form": this form has not been registered
+    UnregisteredForm: Unknown id "my_unknown_form": this form has not been registered

 Once values have been saved, we can get some info about the